MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-partition-function-transact-sql.md

 [!INCLUDE [SQL Server Azure SQL Database Azure SQL Managed Instance](../../includes/applies-to-version/sql-asdb-asdbmi.md)]

 Alters a partition function by splitting or merging its boundary values.
-Running an ALTER PARTITION FUNCTION statement can split one table partition or index that uses the partition function into two partitions.
-The statement can also merge two partitions into one less partition.
+Running an ALTER PARTITION FUNCTION statement can split one table or index partition that uses the partition function into two partitions.
+The statement can also merge two partitions into one partition.

 > [!CAUTION]
 >  More than one table or index can use the same partition function.
 ALTER PARTITION FUNCTION affects all of them in a single transaction.